dkalpakchi/SweQUAD-MC/README.md

 ##### IMPORTANT
 If you find any typos, mistakes or other inconsistencies, please contact the first author of the paper at ``dmytroka@kth.se``.

-## Model implemenetations and evaluation
+## Model implementations and evaluation
 The implementation of our baseline and two BERT-based models is provided in the `models/inlg2021` folder in the folders `baseline` and `bert_based`, respectively.
 The instructions used for human evaluation are provided in the folder `models/inlg2021/evaluation`.

 ##### IMPORTANT